Sweet Passion

 Sweet Passion is the twenty-third studio album by American singer Aretha Franklin.
 It was released on May 19, 1977, by Atlantic Records.
 Following Franklin's Gold-certified 1976 soundtrack album, Sparkle, she paired up with Motown producer Lamont Dozier to produce Sweet Passion.
 It was, however, a commercial and critical failure.

 The album's lead single, "Break It To Me Gently", topped the Billboard R&B chart but peaked at No. 85 on the Hot 100 and dropped off the chart after two weeks.

+Critical reception

+The Bay State Banner noted that "her voice seems to free itself, even during the most stilted and contrived show tunes, stronger and lots weightier than Natalie Cole's cheery mimicry."